cursork/bucket-sync/README.md

 # bucket-sync

-Sync two buckets, even across isolated regions.
+Sync two AWS S3 buckets, even across isolated regions.

 You probably don't need this unless you are operating in China and have to sync data between an S3 bucket there and one in the rest of the world.